21 horses and a dog found dead on southern Wake County property

 Roberts said there were empty water jugs strewn across the property.

 Curry said this is now an animal cruelty investigation.
+Animal-control officers worked into late Friday evening to remove the dead animals.

 "As an animal owner myself, it is quite disturbing for any animal to have to suffer, like these animals, we assume, did," Curry said.